 Caramelized Pear Prosciutto Pizza.
-Inspired by a favorite restaurant gourmet version, this recipe proves that you really can make the best thin crust pizza at home.
+Inspired by a favourite restaurant gourmet version, this recipe proves that you really can make the best thin crust pizza at home.

 Pizza night just keeps getting better and better at our house; just look at his pear prosciutto pizza!
 This week we were inspired by Piatto, our favorite pizzeria here in St. John’s.